shree214ram/DSA/React-Redux-Node-Javascript/Javascript/Create-Object-Ways/readme.md

    ##### Using a function constructor
    <script>
         var Obj = function(name) {
           this.name = name
         }
         var c = new Obj("hello");
-        // What the new operator does is call a function and setting this of the function to a fresh new Object, and binding the prototype of that new Object to the function's prototype.
+        // What the new operator does is call a function and setting "this" of the function to a fresh new Object, and binding the prototype of that new Object to the function's prototype.
 As is:

         function f {};